B-Interactive/cloudflare-stream-wordpress/readme.txt

 == Description ==

+This fork is distributed from GitHub Releases rather than wordpress.org.
+Install the release ZIP from the project repository, and WordPress will offer later updates from GitHub on the Plugins screen.

 - Block native player
 - Multiple playback options
 - Distribute videos with unique URLs or embed code